Overview of Key Features¶

 Consume data provided by other accounts.

-Support for replicating and syncing databases across multiple Snowflake accounts in different regions:
+Support for replication and failover across multiple Snowflake accounts in different regions and cloud platforms:

-Replicate databases between Snowflake accounts (within the same organization) and keep the database objects and stored data synchronized.
+Replicate objects between Snowflake accounts (within the same organization) and keep the objects and stored data synchronized.

-Configure database failover to one or more Snowflake accounts for business continuity and disaster recovery.
+Configure failover to one or more Snowflake accounts for business continuity and disaster recovery.